MISSION STATEMENT - Function of the Office of Sponsored Programs

 - Assists in matters relating to patents, copyrights, and publication agreements;

 The Director of the Office of Sponsored Programs reports to the Provost.
-Although located within RGS, the OSP is a faculty and professional staff service serving the entire campus community.
+The OSP is a faculty and professional staff service for the entire campus community.

 Audrey L. Wineglass Foster, Interim Director